Atínale al precio: The Showcase (El Gran Paquette)

-The Showcase followed the same rules as the U.S. version when the show aired in 1997, with a 100 peso rule for both showcases (the US version's rule changed in 1998 to US$250, but the rule stayed at MXN$100).
+The Showcase followed the same rules as the American version when the show aired in 1997, with a 100 peso rule for both showcases (the US version's rule changed in 1998 to US$250, but the rule stayed at MXN$100).
 The closest bid without going over won the showcase, and won both if their bid came within 100 pesos of the actual price of the Showcase.
 If there was a double overbid, neither won their showcase.

 The show had only two double showcase winners in its original run; the first winner came within MXN$83 of the actual retail price, while the second came within MNX$36.

 2010 version

 The Show

 This version incorporated elements from the American, British, French and Italian versions.
-Reruns aired from October 4, 2010 until January 21, 2011.
+Reruns aired from October 4, 2010, until January 21, 2011.
 The show was sponsored by the supermarket chain Chedraui, and cars were supplied by General Motors; the intro was similar to the French show.
 Unlike the previous incarnation, the announcer introduced host Regil before the first four contestants were called on down.